rustyio/dasht/README.md

 # TODO

++ DONE - Fix responsiveness.
-+ Fix exception logging.
++ DONE - Fix exception logging.

++ Automatically reduce font for value fields.
++ Count up with more resource efficiency.
 + Update map to look up by things other than email address.
 + Remove points from the map.
 + Clear out old stats to free memory.

-Layout Stuff:

-+ Allow tiles to have width and height multipliers.
-+ Automatically reduce font for value fields.
-+ Set max height for scroll type.
 + Respect font sizes.

-# Better Layout
++ Fix up tile.